-Do you know what your Companies Public Interest Score is?
+Do you know what your Companies PI Score is?

-The Companies Act, 2008 (Act 71 of 2008 – Company Regulation 26(2)), has made mandatory the submission of a Company Public Interest Score (PIS) for all private and personal liability companies and close corporations in South Africa.
+The Companies Act, 2008 (Act 71 of 2008 – Company Regulation 26(2)), has made mandatory the submission of a Company PI Score (PIS) for all private and personal liability companies and close corporations in South Africa.

-The PIS is an indication of your company’s level of public interest; in other words – the level to which it must be regulated, and the financial reporting standards required for transparency, in the public interest.
+The PI Score is an indication of your company’s level of public interest; in other words – the level to which it must be regulated, and the financial reporting standards required for transparency, in the public interest.

-Your company’s PIS will determine whether your company requires independent review, or audit, of financial statements, by whom, and what financial reporting standards are applicable.
-It can also determine the need for a social and ethics committee for private (non-State owned and unlisted) companies with high PIS.
+Your company’s Public Interest Score will determine whether your company requires an independent review, or audit, of financial statements, by whom, and what financial reporting standards are applicable.
+It can also determine the need for a social and ethics committee for private (non-State owned and unlisted) companies with a high PIS.